k-nuth/c-api/README.md

 For more more detailed instructions, please refer to our [documentation](https://kth.cash/docs/).

-## About this library

-This library can be used stand-alone, but it is probably convenient for you to use one of our main projects, [look over here](https://github.com/k-nuth/kth/).

 ## Issues

 Each of our modules has its own Github repository, but in case you want to create an issue, please do so in our [main repository](https://github.com/k-nuth/kth/issues).